Our geographical scope

 BIO operates, directly and indirectly, in 52 countries.

-Bangladesh, Cambodia, India, Indonesia, Laos, Mongolia, Myanmar, Nepal, Philippines, Sri Lanka, Vietnam
+Bangladesh, Cambodia, India, Indonesia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Vietnam

-Bolivia, Brazil, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, Paraguay, Peru
+Bolivia, Brazil, Colombia, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Paraguay, Peru

 Some countries, like offshore Financial Centers, are clearly off limits and BIO is not allowed to invest in them, either directly or indirectly.
 These countries are defined by Royal Decree and by the "Global Forum on Transparency and Exchange of Information for Tax Purposes (the “Global Forum”).
 Click here to learn more about BIO's policy with regards to certain jurisdictions.